nieseba/antaeus/README.md

 Let's commit and think about #6.

 6. I would like to audit better what's happening with invoices during charging process.
-I think that we could have a event log of all the changes that we do to Invoices.
+I think that we could have an event log of all the changes that we apply to invoices.

-How about the table - InvoicesEvents - that would allow me to track the history of changes to invoices.
+How about the table - InvoiceEvent - that would allow me to track the history of changes made to invoices.

 ```
 sqlite> SELECT * FROM InvoiceEvent WHERE invoice_id = 971;